 It’s an easy way to grasp how much more it will grow, but if all you see is a dollar value then you’re missing the point.

 Bitcoin is a cryptocurrency and payment system.
-Coindesk has written up a fairly concise article to quickly answer ‘What is bitcoin?’ and if you want more, dive into the wikipedia entry.
+Invest in Blockchain has written up a good explanation for ‘What is Bitcoin?‘.
 A good place to find bitcoin enthusiasts discussing the latest news would be r/bitcoin or r/btc.
-I’ve been interested in the technology for about
+I’ve been interested in the technology for about four years now.
+When I first read the white paper I

 In Kagbeni, Nepal, a village of fewer than 1,000 people nestled high in the Himalayas, rupees change hands inside shops and barley is traded for buckwheat in the streets, but there is no modern way to store wealth.
 The nearest bank is a three-hour hike away; while most villagers have a drawer or plastic bag